waynodiablo/Oystercard/pills/clojure.md

 (foo "Whoa")
 ```

 Put your cursor on the line you just wrote and enter `CMD-Enter`.
 This will evaluate the particular line you are on.
 Text appears next to this line in blue saying `nil`.

-However you should have an small blue square in the bottom right of the screen.
+However, you should have an small blue square in the bottom right of the screen.
 This is informing you that you have some console output.

 ![console-flag.png](https://github.com/makersacademy/course/blob/master/pills/images/clojure/console-flag.png)